What We Do

 Strive has a qualified resource consultant on staff.
 The Resource Consultant recognizes children’s unique characteristics, and assesses the resources necessary to adapt the early learning environment to suit the child.
 They recognize that child development milestones and behaviors vary and they acknowledge and respect those differences.

 Strive strives to establish and maintain reciprocal relationships with the young student parent and their children under the professional supervision of the agency.
 These relationships are based on trust, openness and respect for confidentiality.
-Strive Niagara collaborates with community partners, the District School Board of Niagara and families by exchanging knowledge and sharing practices and resources.
+Strive Niagara collaborates with community partners, NDSB, NCDSB, and Public Health to exchange knowledge and share best practices and resources to utilize the best supports for the families who access our programs.

 Young Fathering Program